LP-CDF/AMi_Image_Analysis/README.md

     Note: a pip requirement file is available for easy install of dependencies.

     Known issues:
-    * On Raspbian, you must ensure that package qt5-image-formats-plugins is installed
-    * On Raspbian, buttons do not change color when clicked.
+    * On Raspbian AutoMARCO does not work due to a problem with tensorflow.
     * If your graphics card is CUDA capable but with Cuda capability < 6, you must install tensorflow 1.14.0

 ## Citation